-The Council's financial strategy has three major themes.
+The Council's financial strategy has the following three major themes:

 - Invest in the physical infrastructure of the Borough to improve the economic vibrancy of the towns.
 This commenced with Addlestone One and a new leisure centre in Egham.
-In summer 2019 the Council will start the first phase of the regeneration of Egham, spending over £90 million on a scheme including a cinema, retail units and apartments for sale or rent, including affordable rent apartments. - 2.
-Spending significant capital sums over 3 to 4 years with no income from sales or rents would deplete the Councils reserves.
-Since 2014 the Council has bought income generating commercial properties, mainly in the borough, to fund the costs of these major capital schemes. - 3.
+In summer 2019 the Council started the first phase of the regeneration of Egham, spending over £90 million over two years on a scheme including a cinema, retail units and apartments for sale or rent, including affordable rent apartments. - 2.
+Spending significant capital sums over 3 to 4 years with no income from sales or rents would deplete the Councils reserves so to compensate for this, since 2014 the Council has bought

+- income generating commercial properties, mainly in the borough, to fund the costs of these major regeneration schemes. - 3.
 The Council has made significant efficiency savings since 2014, reducing the workforce by around 16% with very few compulsory redundancies.
-It has invested significant sums in IT systems and a Customer Services section which made a further £55,000 saving in 2018/19 which will continue into future years.
-The new ways of working benefits residents and business who can now communicate and transact with the Council much more easily.
+It has invested significant sums in IT systems and a Customer Services function.
+The new ways of working benefits residents and businesses who can now communicate and transact with the Council much more easily.

-The Council has chosen to invest in a place shaping and regeneration agenda and has also invested significant sums in acquiring commercial premises.
-The aim is to provide a sustainable commercial income to the Council, not only to replace reduced Government grant, but to provide the funds to commence further significant regeneration schemes in the Borough.
+The Council had chosen to invest in a place shaping and regeneration agenda which has involved developing a significant portfolio of commercial premises.
+The aim is to provide a sustainable commercial income to the Council, initially to replace reduced Government grant, but latterly to provide the funds to commence further significant regeneration schemes in the Borough.